‘Why Swiss Re?’ and ‘Why reinsurance?’ Answering key application and interview questions

 Are you applying to Swiss Re because of the international experience available?

 Write about what attracts you to working within an international business and why you’d be suited to the international environment.
-If you have done any of the following, refer to them in your covering letter (and include them on your CV and, if appropriate, in the employment section of the form):
+If you have done any of the following, refer to them in your covering letter (and include them on your CV):

 - extensive travel